kailash-manasarovar/statement/docs/index.md

 - With such confidence in *getting away with it*, criminal porn-gangs were free to forge close alliances with my employers to create even more elaborate and sickening [criminal porn genres](timeline/2023/november.md#polygon) watched by the men I was working with; obviously making millions in the process.
 - The porn gangs have made a lot of money out of me over the decades, and I'm not the only victim.
 - All over Dénia, men young and old drive flashy new sports cars worth minimum $50K and upwards.
 This is a poor town with apparently zero industry.
-- I detail unusual events taking place in the town that may point to mass child-sex trafficking and other porn horrors.
+- I detail unusual events taking place in the town that may point to mass child-sex-trafficking and other porn horrors.
 - By the summer of 2024, the porn-gangs had finished with the *female tech-colleague you hate* porn genre, yet were still drugging and stalking me continuously as they worked steadily towards my assured total destruction.
 - I was interviewed online in October 2024 by a fellow UK general election candidate.
 - The video was made public on YouTube, where I stated I believed [I was being drugged and there were spy-cams in my apartment filming me](timeline/2024/october.md#youtube-with-kelly-oliver-dougall) and that I had been [targeted professionally at Polygon](timeline/2023/november.md#polygon) where I worked and I was about to take them to tribunal.